 EltonJohn.com wishes a very Happy Birthday to two of Elton’s band members: guitarist/Music Director Davey Johnstone and keyboardist Kim Bullard.

-This year marks the 50th anniversary of Elton’s songwriting partnership with Bernie Taupin and we would like to celebrate by honouring Davey and Kim’s history with their catalogue.
+This year marks the 50th anniversary of Elton’s songwriting partnership with Bernie Taupin and we would like to celebrate by honouring Davey and Kim’s history with the duo's catalogue.

-- Davey has played guitar and/or sung background vocals on 250 Elton and Bernie songs – by far the most of any musician who has recorded with Elton.
+★ Davey has played guitar and/or sung background vocals on 250 Elton and Bernie songs – by far the most of any studio musician.

-- As of today, Davey has performed on stage with Elton over 2800 times – again, way more than any other musician.
+★ As of today, Davey has performed on stage with Elton over 2,800 times – again, the most of any other musician.

-- Davey’s first Elton concert was on February 5, 1972 at the Royal Festival Hall in London.
+★ His first Elton concert was on February 5, 1972, at the Royal Festival Hall in London.

 Become a Rocket Club member and exclusive news will make its way directly to your inbox.
 Be the first to know where Elton will perform next and get your hands on pre-sale tickets.